Let a Boy Cry

 "Let a Boy Cry" is a song written and recorded by Italian singer-songwriter Gala.
 It was released in January 1997 as the second single from her debut album, Come into My Life (1997).
-The song achieved success in Europe, South America, Russia and Middle East and received a platinum record in France and Benelux.
+Gala co-wrote the song with Filippo Andrea Carmeni and Maurizio Molella, who both produced the track.
+According to Gala, the song describes how in a society where men would not be ridiculed for their sensitivity, women could be freer.
+The song achieved success in Europe, receiving a platinum record in France and Belgium.
 It peaked at number one in Belgium, France, Israel and Italy.
 On the Eurochart Hot 100, "Let a Boy Cry" reached number three.
-The song was written and composed by Gala, and produced by Filippo Andrea Carmeni and Maurizio Molella.
-According to Gala, it talks about how in a society where men would not be ridiculed for their sensitivity, women could be freer.

 Critical reception

 British magazine Music Week gave the song five out of five, adding, "Already a massive hit in Europe, Gala's second single is easily as catchy as the platinum "Freed From Desire".
 A broad range of mixes should guarantee strong radio airplay."
 Chris Finan from their RM Dance Update rated it four out of five, commenting that "[it's] needless to say [that] UK demand will be as vigorous on its impending release."
 Pop Rescue felt that the track "has a sense of dance about it.
-At times Gala’s vocals sound a bit flat and not unlike those of Divine.
-However, musically this song definitely lifts the tempo and sound up somewhat, and Gala’s vocals fit perfectly in the chorus."
+At times Gala's vocals sound a bit flat and not unlike those of Divine.
+However, musically this song definitely lifts the tempo and sound up somewhat, and Gala's vocals fit perfectly in the chorus."

 Chart performance

 "Let a Boy Cry" was a major hit in several countries and successful on the charts in Europe.
 It peaked at number-one in Belgium, France, Italy and Spain.
 The single also made it to a very respectable number three on the Eurochart Hot 100, and number 11 in the United Kingdom.
-In the latter, it reached that position in its first week on the UK Singles Chart on November 30, 1997.
-But on the UK Indie Chart, it was a even bigger hit, peaking at number-one.
+In the latter, it reached that position in its first week on the UK Singles Chart on 30 November 1997.
+But on the UK Indie Chart, it was an even bigger hit, peaking at number-one.
 Additionally, it was a top 20 hit also in Ireland and Scotland, and a top 30 hit in Switzerland.
 "Let a Boy Cry" was awarded with a platinum record in France.

 Music video

 The accompanying music video for "Let a Boy Cry" was directed by director Philippe Antonello, Luca Bigazzi and Gala.
-It was shot in Venice in San Mark’s square during the Carnival.
+It was shot in Venice in San Mark's square during the Carnival.
 The video is in black-and-white.
-It was later published on YouTube in June 2013.
-As of August 2020, the video have amassed more than 8,8 million views.
-In a 2014 interview with DNA Magazine, Gala told about the video:
+In a 2014 interview with DNA Magazine, Gala said about the video: